Cucumber Solid Shea Butter Sugar Scrub Cubes

 These are the most amazing bath item I have ever used.
 I am a macrame artist and have very rough hands.
 After a single use my hands felt like silk.
 AMAZING!
 I used them on my feet and legs and they are baby soft.
 HIGHLY RECOMMENDING THESE!
 I have sensitive skin and there is no negative reaction, which in my case is very rare.
-When I run out I’m ordering them again.
 THANK YOU!!!!

 Love these sugar scrub cubes!